-A Habitat Suitability Index is a walkover survey for great crested newts (Triturus cristatus).
+A Habitat Suitability Index is a walkover great crested newt survey.
 It is a probabilistic assessment, since it is the habitat quality that is being assessed, not the physical presence of the newts themselves.
 Because it is the habitat that is appraised by our ecologists, and that changes very little in a single year under normal conditions, this type of survey can be done at almost any time of the year.

 The cliff notes are that your site will be classified as either poor, excellent or somewhere in between.
 Anything classified as ‘average’ or better will trigger phase 2 great crested newt surveys.
 Anything classified as below average or poor will not, suggesting instead that the risk of harm to newts at your site, arising from your development plans, is acceptably low – so as to be considered insignificant. (…Unlike the site below, visited by our surveyor Craig Williams in March of 2014.)